Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 PRO TIP #1: Always send a personal message along with the invite.

 PRO TIP #2: Stay in touch.
 Every quarter, say hi through LinkedIn and remind them you’re there.
-You’re priming the pump so that when they do need a writer—or they’re talking to someone who needs a writer—your name is the first one that pops up.
+You’re priming the pump so that when they do need a writer—or they’re talking to someone who does—your name is the first one that pops up.
 This is a longer-term strategy, but it’s important.

 Have you just done work for a client and they loved the results?
 Ask them for a referral to fellow business owners they know.
 And/or look at their LinkedIn connections and see if anyone catches your eye.
 Then, ask for an intro.

 This might sound counterintuitive.
 Aren’t “other writers” the competition?
-No. There is more than enough work out there for everyone—honest.
-Content drives everything these days, so there’s no shortage of work.
+No!
+There is more than enough work out there for everyone—honest.
+Content makes the online world go round, so there’s no shortage of work.
 And remember, you’re just one person and there are just so many hours in a day.

-I regularly have to turn down work (and this isn’t meant to sound boastful, either—I just like to eat, sleep, and play; I don’t want to work all the time).
-So becoming friendly with writers you can refer business to—and who can do the same for you—is another smart strategy for how to get clients as a freelance copywriter.
+I regularly have to turn down work (and this isn’t meant to sound boastful, either).
+So becoming friendly with writers you can refer business to—and who can do the same for you—is another smart strategy for how to get copywriting clients.
 Keep in mind that everyone brings their own specialties to the table.
-I’m not keen on financial writing, but I have two friends/colleagues who are awesome in this area—so I refer to them.
+I’m not keen on financial writing, but I have two friends/colleagues who are awesome in this area, so I refer to them.
 (And they have both referred to me.)

 A word about content farms/content mills . . .

-I’ll be doing a longer blog post and video about this topic: Should you work for content farms?
+Should you work for content farms?
 The short answer is (like so many things in life): It depends.
-My biggest beef with content farms and mills is the incredibly low payments they give to writers, which devalues the important work writers do.
+My biggest beef with content farms is the incredibly low pay (we’re talking pennies per word), which devalues the important work writers do.

-THAT said . . . when you’re starting out and you’re trying to drum up examples to include in your copywriting portfolio, working for a content farm can be a great way to get clips—and to learn how to work quickly without losing accuracy.
+That said . . . when you’re starting out, and you’re trying to drum up examples to include in your copywriting portfolio, working for a content farm *could* be a way to get clips and to learn how to work quickly without losing accuracy.
 My general advice: It’s OK to do it in the short term and/or to have it be one piece of your revenue mix.
 At some point, you’ll outgrow the farm, and that’s OK—and a good goal to strive for.

 On a similar note, DON’T fall into the trap of working for only one or two clients.
 Diversification is critical.
 If one client goes silent (or worse—out of business), you’ll be in trouble and scrambling.
 But if you have a diverse roster of clients and one goes down, you won’t be in panic mode.
 Yes, you’ll look to fill the open spot, but you won’t be struggling to pay the rent.